Science and Pseudo-Science

 Case 3: A biochemist performs various sloppy experiments in different areas.
 One is the experiment referred to in case 1.
 Much of her work is of the same quality.
 She does not propagate any particular unorthodox theory.

 According to common usage, 1 and 3 are regarded as cases of bad science, and only 2 as a case of pseudoscience.
 What is present in case 2, but absent in the other two, is a deviant doctrine.
 Isolated breaches of the requirements of science are not commonly regarded as pseudoscientific.
-Pseudoscience, as it is commonly conceived, involves a sustained effort to promote teachings different from those that have scientific legitimacy at the time.
+Pseudoscience, as it is commonly conceived, involves a sustained effort to promote standpoints different from those that have scientific legitimacy at the time.

 This explains why fraud in science is not usually regarded as pseudoscientific.
 Such practices are not in general associated with a deviant or unorthodox doctrine.
-To the contrary, the fraudulent scientist is anxious that her results be in conformity with the predictions of established scientific theories.
+To the contrary, the fraudulent scientist is usually anxious that her results be in conformity with the predictions of established scientific theories.
 Deviations from these would lead to a much higher risk of disclosure.

 The term “science” has both an individuated and an unindividuated sense.
 In the individuated sense, biochemistry and astronomy are different sciences, one of which includes studies of muscle contraction and the other studies of supernovae.
 The Oxford English Dictionary (OED) defines this sense of science as “a particular branch of knowledge or study; a recognized department of learning”.
 In the unindividuated sense, the study of muscle proteins and that of supernovae are parts of “one and the same” science.
 In the words of the OED, unindividuated science is “the kind of knowledge or intellectual activity of which the various ‘sciences‘ are examples”.